stand for quality, detail, and thoughtfulness.

 ShockTalk is a culturally tailored telemental health platform designed to serve Indigenous communities and address unresolved historical and intergenerational trauma, regardless of recognition status.
 The platform’s vision is to create a comprehensive network of Indigenous mental health providers, including clinicians, traditional healers, peers, and elders.
 Through an extensive customer discovery process across Indian Country, we developed multiple prototypes that were validated as accessible and culturally resonant by participants.

 Urban Indigenous Collective (UIC) is a 501(c)(3) non-profit based in New York City.
-As the organization approaches its 5th anniversary, I’ve been focused on reimagining the website to enhance the user experience.
+I led a full redesign of the website to enhance the user experience as the organization entered a new chapter of growth.
 The new design strategically uses whitespace to balance the presentation of information-heavy content, including projects, community resources, and text-based materials, while introducing a fresh aesthetic inspired by plant medicine.
-Built in Framer, the website is set to launch in 2025.
+The redesign was completed in Framer; production implementation was paused when funding for the build did not materialize.

 To support Urban Indigenous Collective's (UIC) activism and advocacy surrounding the Missing and Murdered Indigenous Persons (MMIP) crisis, I designed an AI-powered policy tracker which simplifies the tracking of MMIP legislation.
 Built with a user-friendly interface, the tool enables non-technical users to efficiently pull data from Legiscan, analyze legislation through ChatGPT-4 using culturally tailored questions, and export the results for UIC’s MMIP Policy Tracker.
 My focus was on enhancing organizational efficiency by creating an intuitive experience that automates a previously manual process, streamlining decision-making and maximizing impact.